We are a vibrant school community which empowers girls to become resilient and to fulfil their potential as future

 At Didcot Girls' School we recognise our moral, ethical and statutory responsibility to safeguard and promote the welfare of students.
 We are fully committed to ensuring that consistent and effective safeguarding procedures are in place to support families, young people and staff at school.

-The school's full Safeguarding Policy is available here.
+The school's full Safeguarding Policy is available on our Policies page here.

 Welcome to Didcot Girls’ School.
 As the only all girls’comprehensive school in Oxfordshire we are proud of the opportunities we offer to all of our girls to develop in an environment which fosters resilience, promotes leadership and a ‘can-do’ ethos.
 Our co-educational Sixth Form, shared with St Birinus School, offers excellent progression for our girls to study in a vibrant and thriving Sixth Form community.
 Our school is grounded in the strength of relationships between staff, students and parents.
 We work in partnership with our students who actively contribute to the running and decision-making of the school through a powerful School Council, the vibrant House system and a strong leadership programme which operates throughout the whole school.
 Our core values of mutual respect, inclusivity and high expectation underpin the developments that we work towards together as a learning community which is truly ‘committed to excellence’.